-The MRC Cognition and Brain Sciences Unit (MRC CBU) are happy to announce the next Methods Day will take place on Monday 4 December 2023.
-The Methods Day will consist of 16 short talks from researchers around Cambridge, on methodological innovations and new application in brain imaging, brain stimulation, behavioural research and web-based experiments.
-This […]
+The MRC Cognition and Brain Sciences Unit (MRC CBU) are happy to announce the next Methods Day will take place on Monday 2 December 2024.
+This year’s Methods Day will feature 18 short talks, primarily from researchers in and around Cambridge, covering recent innovations and applications in brain imaging, brain stimulation, behavioural research, and web-based […]

 - « Previous Page